rasamie3/byte-by-byte/README.md

 # byte-by-byte
-logging what I learn, such as notes, and insights as i explore tech, code and more
+> A personal log of what I’m learning, byte by byte.

+This repo is a running journal of the concepts, tools, patterns, and ideas I come across as I grow as a developer and a learner.